• Lassie Web: Movies/Other Media

 The Radio Series in Brief

-Photo of Lassie LPLassie, was broadcast for three years, from 1947 to 1950, first on the ABC radio network, then on NBC.
+The Lassie radio series was broadcast for three years, from 1947 to 1950, first on the ABC radio network, then on NBC.
 The series was a 15-minute weekly anthology, with Lassie playing a different dog in different situations each week (interestingly enough, the stories occasionally did not have a happy ending; in one episode, Lassie's character dies after her young master is careless—see synopsis below).
-Earl Keen, animal imitator, provided whines and other dog noises while Lassie himself did barks and growls.
-The announcer was Charles Lyon and the writer was Hobe Donovan; the producers were Frank Terrin and Harry Stewart; Stewart also directed.
+Earl Keen, animal imitator, provided whines and other dog noises while Lassie himself provided barks and growled at Rudd Weatherwax's prompts.
+The announcer was Charles Lyon and the writer was Hobe Donovan; the producers were Frank Terrin and Harry Stewart, and Stewart also directed.
 Marvin Miller and Betty Arnold had regular roles.
-The sponsor was Red Heart dog food.
-The theme song seemed to be "Coming Through the Rye."
+The sponsor was Red Heart dog food and the theme song was "Coming Through the Rye."

 Two episodes of the series were later released on an LP from Radiola, with the flip side being an audio version of the TV episode "The Lion."

-Listen to five Lassie radio shows (downloadable .MP3 format)
+Listen to five Lassie radio shows (.MP3 format)

-Summaries of the Two Other Lassie Radio Shows
+Summaries of the Two Lassie Radio Shows on the LP

 The Comic Book